mrworf/iceshelf/README.md

 Using the `--list sets` option, iceshelf will list the necessary backups you need to restore and in the order to do it.
 If a file was moved, the tool will display what the original name was and what the new name is supposed to be.

 There is also a tool called [iceshelf-restore](README.iceshelf-restore.md) which you can use to more easily extract a backup.
 The tool can validate or restore a backup directly from the files and will attempt repairs if parity data is available.

+`iceshelf-restore --analyze <backup-or-folder>` can also inspect manifests only and report churn-heavy file lifecycles plus folders with transient traffic.
+This analysis is action-only because manifests do not contain file sizes.
+Use `--analyze-activity <count-or-percent>` to control the minimum activity threshold.

 ## After doing some development on the code, how will I know something didn't break?